-Make copies of the chart on the next page to pass out to the class.
-Have each student or group chart their decisions as they do the Forest Management Activity.
-After completing the activity, have them discuss or write a report on their results.
-They can answer the following questions: Which tool impacted your score most?
-Which tool impacted your score least?
-Which tool did you like most?
-What activity variable did you use to make management decisions? (i.e.timeline, tree age, etc.) After the discussion, have the students use the chart to make a plan for their forest before starting the activity.
+Make copies of the chart on the following page and pass out to your class.
+Have each student or group chart their decisions as they use the Forest Management Activity.
+After the activity is completed, have them discuss or write a report on their results.
+They can answer the following questions: Which tool had the greatest impact on your score?
+Which tool had the least impact on your score?
+Which tool did you like the most?
+Which one did you like least?
+What variable of the activity did you use to make your management decisions? (i.e.timeline, tree age, tree height,etc.) After the discussion, have the students use the chart to make a plan for their forest before they begin the activity.
 What did they do differently this time?
 Did their score improve?
 Encourage them to keep a notebook of their charts.